 In the mid-1700’s, John Wesley, the founder of Methodism, purchased an empty cannonball factory in London.
 He repurposed it to serve as his ministry headquarters where he preached, held prayer meetings and taught classes.
 It became known as Foundry Chapel, and served as the cradle of Methodism.

 By calling ourselves The Foundry Church we embrace both the mission of John Wesley, who radically changed the world by sharing the truth about Jesus with countless people, and our start in a humble foundry.
 We invite God to work in us, using the circumstances of our lives to “refine us like silver and purify us like gold,” (Zechariah 13:9).
 Together, we are allowing the Master Artist to transform us and create something beautiful from our lives.

-Today, we have grown to a 5,000 member congregation and we are still answering God’s call on our lives.
-In an effort to be faithful to the mission of Jesus, we deliberately shifted to become an externally focused church.
+2010 – In an effort to be faithful to the mission of Jesus, we began an initiative to become a more externally focused church.
 In 2010, we launched Cy-Hope, a 501c3 organization, to make life better for kids in the Cy-Fair school district.
 Cy-Hope works to help children who are spiritually, relationally or economically disadvantaged.